ik5/gocapng/README.markdown

 The aim of the binding is to provide a Go'ish approach on using libcap-ng's API.
 The code is only for Linux without a support for any additional OSes.

+The API itself allows to provide to 3rd party execution rights.

+The examples directory provides both the usage, and the actual right attributes provided for the executable.

 What is it all about
 --------------------